Read This First

 Sentience is the capacity to be aware and react to the environment, while attention involves focused cognitive effort.

-1. Summary: The discussion between Jim and Terrence Deacon explores various complex topics related to the evolution of human cognition, consciousness, and the nature of life itself.
+1. Key Terms and Definitions: The discussion between Jim and Terrence Deacon explores various complex topics related to the evolution of human cognition, consciousness, and the nature of life itself.

 2. Factual Accuracy: The content provided is consistent with current scientific and philosophical discussions on emergent phenomena, consciousness, and the origins of life.